Moving To States With Low Property Taxes And Affordable Housing

 Statistics from the National Association of Home Builders, homeowners in New Jersey have the highest property tax rates.

-- The effective property tax rate in the state of New Jersey is set at 2.13%.
-Illinois has the second highest property tax rate in the country
+The effective property tax rate in the state of New Jersey is set at 2.13%.
+Illinois has the second-highest property tax rate in the country.
+Many well-managed states have substantially lower property tax rates.

 Most Popular States Home Buyers Are Moving Due To Lower Taxes